 Website (Japanese only) | Google Maps

-Kishimen is a special kind of Udon noodle, the typical Nagoya Udon, so to speak.
-Instead of the round, or rather square, shape of the typical thick and white Udon noodles, Kishimen in Nagoya are flat and broad.
-This gives the noodles a different consistency and it’s a whole new experience.
+Kishimen is a special kind of udon noodle that’s local to Aichi Prefecture, so if course it makes the Nagoya Meshi list.
+Instead of the round or square shape of typical udon, kishimen noodles are flat and broad.
+This gives the noodles a different consistency and a different eating experience.

 Kishimen is typically served hot in a broth made of Dashi, but you can find many variations as noodle soups as well as chilled noodle dishes.

-One of the best restaurants to try Kishimen is at Miya Kishimen on the grounds of Atsuta Jingu, one of the most important Shinto shrines in Japan and a popular attraction in Nagoya.
-The restaurant has a long tradition of making delicious Kishimen and a completely renovated shop just opened in 2021.
+One of the best restaurants to try kishimen is at Miya Kishimen on the grounds of Atsuta Jingu.
+Atsuta Jingu is one of the most important Shinto shrines in Japan, and a popular tourist attraction in Nagoya.
+This restaurant has a long tradition of making delicious kishimen, and a completely renovated shop just opened in 2021.

 Miya Kishimen Jingu Shop (宮きしめん 神宮店)